 I like the Living Bible translation of this verse: A true friend is always loyal, and a brother is born to help in time of need.
 Proverbs 17:17 (TLB)

-Be willing to invest.
+Be willing to invest in your friendships.

 Let's go back to the question at hand.
 How to keep friendships fresh?
 In a word.
 Intentional.
 Which means on purpose, deliberate.
 Do you treat your friends this way?
 Are you deliberate with keeping in touch?
 Staying connected?
 Let's be real.
 Friendship takes work.
 All relationships take work.
 If you plan to keep those relationships, that is.
 Yes, both sides of the relationship must invest, otherwise one side ends up bankrupt.

 Greater love has no one than this, that someone lay down his life for his friends.
 John 15:13